evmcnb/quartz/content/Full/Newborn infant physical examination.md

 ##### Barlow test

-Used to screen for a dislocatable hip by attempting to dislocate it:
+Used to screen for [[Pearls/Developmental Dysplasia of the Hip]] by attempting to dislocate it:
 1. Stabilise the contralateral side of the pelvis.
 Place your thumb anteriorly over the symphysis pubis and other fingers over the sacrum
 2. Adduct the hip whilst applying light pressure on the knee (directing force posteriorly)